 It is important not to use too many superlatives during the conversation – Swedes like strict information without giving colors to the story.
 What is more, try to avoid topics connected with private life as the main talking point and under no circumstances should you criticize the Swedish society – their economy, lifestyle or Swedish culture values.

 2.4 Business communication

 In Sweden communication is held in very simple rules – directness and openness.
 They do not like wasting time and hit the high points.
 Swedes respect their interlocutors and expect them to do the same, so do not disturb while they’re talking.
-Generally, Swedes understand English and are able to communicate with you in this language, but if you knew some word in Swedish it would have a positive impact on the business relation.
+Generally, Swedes understand English and are able to communicate with you in this language, but if you know some word in Swedish it would have a positive impact on the business relationship.

 Swedish work culture allows you to address a person by the first name, but remember about Swedish personal space – this is treated as a private area.
 Don’t touch your partner, excluding handshake, which should be swift.

 If you want to set up a business in Sweden keep in mind that oral agreements are binding there.
 Naturally, words will be written sooner or later, but it doesn’t mean you aren’t obliged to do what you promise to perform.
 Negotiations with Swedes are not quick and hasty.
 You should expect many questions or explication – they like procedures, rational decisions, and button all issues up.